zumiez/bimbly/README.md

 # Available Methods
 ---------------------------

-Most of the available methods are generated at runtime based one information pulled from the API docs.
+Most of the available methods are generated at runtime based on information pulled from the API docs.
 These methods are the ones used to prep the library for a call to the nimble array.
 The remaining methods are used to initialize the connection, navigate the documentation or to see what the library is capable of on top of the ReST calls.

 ## New Connection
 ------------------